Ayannamdeo/linux_driver_101/drivers.md

-char driver, block driver, network driver), user and kernel spaces or privileged and unprivileged modes, system calls, built-in drivers and loadable kernel drivers. i learned about adjacent but relevant topics like SSH into a remote device, virtualisation by QEMU, theory behind kernel, bootloader (grub), ROM firmwares (bios, uefi), dtb (device tree blob).
+char driver, block driver, network driver), user and kernel spaces or privileged and unprivileged modes, system calls, built-in drivers and loadable kernel drivers. i learned about adjacent but relevant topics like SSH into a remote device,type 1&2 hypervisors, virtualisation by QEMU, theory behind kernel, bootloader (grub), ROM firmwares (bios, uefi), dtb (device tree blob).

 i also gained a deeper understanding of C lang by familiarising with concepts